Tibia Fractures in Children and Teenagers

 - These are always necessary not only to the tibia but to the ankle and knee to rule out other fractured bones.

-- May be necessary in severe injuries to evaluate the alignment not only of the fracture but of the ankle and knee if the fracture has gone through the joint.
+- May be necessary for severe injuries to evaluate the alignment not only of the fracture but of the ankle and knee if the fracture has gone through the joint.

-- It is also utilized at times to check healing of the fracture.
+- It is also utilized at times to check the healing of the fracture.

 90+% of all tibia fractures can be treated without surgery.
 Surgical emergencies include pending compartment syndrome or open fractures in which the bone is sticking through the skin.

 - If there is not an open fracture or compartment syndrome, then care can be planned without urgency.

 - If the tibia has good alignment in all planes (side-side, forward-backward, inner versus outer turn) then immobilization in an above-the-knee cast may be necessary.
 Casting may be needed for 4-12 weeks depending on where the bone is fractured.
 If the tibia is fractured alone there is a tendency for the fracture to go into a virus (inner twist) alignment.
 After patients have an above-the-knee cast applied, weekly x-rays are taken for a month to evaluate healing of the fracture and to be sure the alignment of the bone is within normal limits.
 When the bone does not appear to be aligned perfectly, the cast is slightly pried open and small wedges of plastic are placed in the opening to realign the fracture during the healing process and to get the bone to heal straight.